Table of contents

 At 10-12 weeks, the fruit ripens and changes colour.
 However, you can harvest the capsicum fruit whenever you want, as you do not have to wait until the fruit is full size.

-If you do grow them in a pot, they should be in a potting mix, and make sure the pot has holes for drainage.
+If you do grow capsicum in a pot, they should be in a potting mix, and make sure the pot has holes for drainage.

 Capsicum can be grown in a wide range of soils.
 Sandy loams or alluvial soils are fine.
 The main thing is that the soil is deep and free draining.
 It is good to have a high content of organic matter in the soil, so don’t be afraid to work in heaps of compost before planting.